amilner42/web-app-kickstarter/README.md

 As this is a kickstarter and not a library, it seems unclear how I would go about using [semantic versioning](http://semver.org/) (also I don't expect anyone to ever update the kickstarter mid-project).

-Instead we will use the following versioning: `<important-release>.<bug-fix>`

-Similar to semantic versioning, the last digit represents bug fixes, you should always use the latest bug-fix version of an important-release.
-The important-release number represents what I consider to be an important release, in other words if you were using version `1.4` and version `2.0` is released then I highly recommend you go put in the time to understand `2.0`, each important-release will likely be accompanied by a change-log.
-On the other hand, if you were using version `1.4` and you are starting a new project and version `2.x` hasn't been released, don't bother looking at all the tiny changes and using the latest code from the `master` branch, instead focus on developing faster and wasting less time, stick to the version you were using before and are comfortable with!
+So for now I will be simply upgrading the version (eg. 2 to 3) when I think enough new stuff is in the new version that it's worth upgrading (maybe I'll try and have a change-log... we'll see...).

 ### Contributing